rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 | **_appId_** | app identifier. |
 | **_sdk_**   | sdk name        |

-**Note:** This glue step will work only if the fireboltCall object contains `method` and `params` fields.
+**Note:** This glue step will work only if the fireboltCall object contains `method` and `params` is a not required field, by default it will take an empty object.

+## '(.+)' registers for the '(.+)' event

+#### Purpose: Sending a message to platform or third party app to start listening for an event.

 ### Examples:

-- `And '1st party app' invokes the 'Firebolt' get API`
+- `And '3rd party app' registers for the 'Firebolt' event`
-- `And '3rd party app' invokes the 'Firebolt' get API`
+- `And '1st party app' registers for the 'Firebolt' event`
-- `And 'test_app' invokes the 'Firebolt' get API`

-## '(.+)' registers for the '(.+)' event

-**Purpose:** Sending a message to platform or third party app to start listening for an event.

 ### Params: